realworldocaml/book/en/runtime-memory-layout.md

 The guaranteed `NULL`-termination comes in handy when passing a string to C, but is not relied upon to compute the length from OCaml code.
 OCaml strings can thus contain `NULL` bytes at any point within the string.

-Care should be taken that any C library functions that receive these buffers can cope with arbitrary `NULL` values within the buffer contents.
+Care should be taken that any C library functions that receive these buffers can also cope with arbitrary bytes within the buffer contents and are not expecting C strings.
+For instance, the C `memcopy` or `memmove` standard library functions can operate on arbitrary data, but `strlen` or `strcpy` both require a `NULL` terminated buffer and has no mechanism for encoding a `NULL` value within its contents.

 ## Custom heap blocks